 Fig.~\ref{fig:nonexcA_stabend}(B)-(D) highlights stable fixed points where more than one type of protein is expressed.
 The existence of such points relies on weak repression $(\bar{d} < 0.5)$.
-As $\bar{a}$ rises and the strength of activation decreases accordingly, we observe increases in the effector concentrations at which these stable points vanish.
-The heatmaps indicate that as repression strength rises, a higher value of $\bar{a}$ and thus a weaker degree of activation is needed for the system to stabilize to these states, with the state in (B) responding most gradually and the state in (D) most sharply as repression strength increases.
-Finally, the span of effector concentrations indicates that the bifurcation thresholds for these points are more responsive to changes in activation strength than those of the single-protein expression states shown in Fig.~\ref{fig:nonexcA_stabend}(A).
+As $\bar{a}$ rises and the strength of activation decreases accordingly, we observe levels of rising effector concentrations where the stable points vanish.
+The heatmaps indicate that as repression strength rises, a higher value of $\bar{a}$ and thus a weaker degree of activation is needed for the system to stabilize to these states, with the state in panel (B) responding most gradually and the state in panel (D) most sharply as repression strength increases.
+Finally, the span of effector concentrations indicates that the bifurcation thresholds for these stable points are more responsive to changes in activation strength than those of the single-protein expression states shown in Fig.~\ref{fig:nonexcA_stabend}(A).

-We thus conclude from Fig.~\ref{fig:nonexcA_stabend} that expressing more than one gene at a stable steady state is only possible in a system with weak repression, whereas repression has essentially no effect on expression of genes not targeted by effector ($\bar{R}_2$ and $\bar{R}_3$ here).
+We conclude from Fig.~\ref{fig:nonexcA_stabend} that expressing more than one protein at a stable steady state is only possible in a system with weak repression, whereas repression has essentially no effect on expression that is not targeted by an effector ($\bar{R}_2$ and $\bar{R}_3$ here).
 Additionally, while weakening activation strength always expands the range of effector concentrations at which these stable fixed points can exist, only states that do not express the effector-targeted genes can exist at all effector concentrations (the yellow regions of Fig.~\ref{fig:nonexcA_stabend}).
-These regions require weaker activation strength compared to the strength of unregulated expression, with this requirement even more strict for the state expressing more than one gene.
-The results demonstrate that by tuning these parameters and testing varying effector concentrations, one can transform a system to express different numbers of genes at stable steady state depending on which combinations are most relevant for a desired function.
+These yellow-shaded regions require weaker activation strengths compared to the strength of unregulated expression, with this requirement even stricter for the state expressing more than one protein.
+The results demonstrate that by tuning these parameters and testing varying effector concentrations, one can transform a system to express different numbers of genes at stable steady states depending on which combinations are most relevant for a desired function.